k0staa/Code-Addict-Repos/permission-evaluator-boot2/README.md

-# Reporting Services URL Client Demo
+# Spring Boot 2 - Permission Evaluator Configuration Demo

-Aim of the project is to show how to connect and download report from Microsoft Reporting Services using URL request.
-Whole idea is described in my blog post [Code-Addict](http://code-addict.pl/reporting-services-rest-url-client/)
+Aim of the project is to show how to create own PermissionEvaluator class and configure Spring Boot 2 application to use it on controllers (as `@PreAuthorize` annotation) and in Thymeleaf views (as `sec:authorize="hasPermission"`).
+Whole idea is described in my blog post [Code-Addict](http://code-addict.pl/)

 ## Functionalities:

-- Connect to Reporting Services and download URL
+- Authorize logged user to business objects which are owned by him.

 ## Dependencies
 Project is very simple and uses following dependencies:
- - Spring Boot 1.5
+ - Spring Boot 2
- - Apache HTTP Client 4.5
+ - Thymeleaf 3
+ - Thymeleaf Security Dialect
  - Lombok 1.16.20

 ## Running

-You can run application using maven `mvn spring-boot:run` command.
-Please see blog post and configure the appropriate program parameters.
+You can run application using maven `mvn spring-boot:run`.
+Please see blog post for details

 ## Testing
-There is a simple test class to show how URL Client works.
+I write some tests to check authorization functionality.

 ## Licence